 When you sin, don't try and hide it.
 Confess first to God then to anyone you have offended.
-God forgives those ask (1John 1:9).
+God forgives those who ask (1 John 1:9).

-"Those who conceal their sins do not prosper, but those who confess and renounce them find mercy."
+"Those who conceal their sins do not prosper, but those who confess and renounce them find mercy." - Proverbs 28:13

-Proverbs 28:13